Many teachings present controlling your feelings as the goal of emotional health.

 Regulation is space and steadiness, not pushing emotion away.

-Emotional regulation does not mean staying neutral or positive.
-It means:
+To sum up: emotional regulation does not mean staying neutral or positive.

-- Staying present while something moves through you
+- Stay present while something moves through you

 This is very different from emotional suppression, which tightens the system and stores energy that later resurfaces as anxiety, irritability, or exhaustion.